 The Authority distinguishes between operating and non-operating revenue and expenses in its Statement of Revenue, Expenses, and Changes in Net Position.
 The principal revenue of the Authority is received from patrons of the maritime transportation and cargo services provided.
 The Authority also recognizes as operating revenue the rental fees received from concessionaries from operating leases on concession property.
+Unearned revenue primarily consists of unredeemed passenger fares.
 Operating expenses for the Authority include the costs of operating the maritime facilities and related rental spaces, administrative expenses, and depreciation and amortization of capital assets.
 All revenue and expenses not meeting this definition are reported as non-operating revenue and expenses.